 Refreshments and activities will be available from 9.00 until 12.00.
 These will include bacon butties, egg butties, teas, coffees, cakes etc. Any money raised from the refreshments will also support The Treehouse School.

-T‐shirts will be given out at the end of the race to all runners who have entered the 5k or 10K race.
+T‐shirts will be given out at the race to all runners who have entered the 5k or 10K race.
 They are available on a first come first served basis in sizes Small, Medium, Large, XL and XXL.

 Supporters and spectators